 - (i) The vessel must maintain a minimum separation distance of 100 m from large whales, including sperm whales and all mysticetes.
-The following avoidance measures must be taken if a large whale is within 100 m of the vessel: - (A) The vessel must reduce speed and shift the engine to neutral, when feasible, and must not engage the engines until the whale has moved outside of the vessel's path and the minimum separation distance has been established. - (B) If the vessel is stationary, the vessel must not engage engines until the whale(s) has moved out of the vessel's path and is beyond 100 m. - (ii) The vessel must maintain a minimum separation distance of 50 m from all other marine mammals, with an exception made for animals described in 4(e)(iv) that approach the vessel.
+The following avoidance measures must be taken if a large whale is within 100 m of the vessel: - (A) The vessel must reduce speed and shift the engine to neutral, when feasible, and must not engage the engines until the whale has moved outside of the vessel's path and the minimum separation distance has been established. - (B) If the vessel is stationary, the vessel must not engage engines until the whale(s) has moved out of the vessel's path and is beyond 100 m. - (ii) The vessel must, to the maximum extent practicable, attempt to maintain a minimum separation distance of 50 m from all other marine mammals.
 If an animal is encountered during transit, the vessel must attempt to remain parallel to the animal's course, avoiding excessive speed or abrupt changes in course. - (iii) Vessel speeds must be reduced to 10 knots or less when mother/calf pairs or large assemblages of cetaceans are observed near the vessel; the vessel operator may use professional judgment as to when such circumstances warranting additional caution are present.